 Civil Process Procedures

 We require prepayment for all civil processes.
-Remit $47 for each process needing to be served.
-You will be refunded or billed for any payments below or above the $47 amount.
+Remit $49.50 for each process to be served except Subpoena send $74.50.
+You will be refunded/billed below or above those amounts according to the services provided.
+We will not refund under $1.00.
 Make checks payable to San Miguel Sheriff's Office.
-For questions call 970-369-8624 or email the Civil Officer.
+For questions call 970-369-8624 or email the Civil Deputy.

-Provide one copy of the document to be served, service fee, a cover letter directing the Civil Processor, and a self addressed, stamped envelope.
+Provide one copy of the document to be served, a service fee, a cover letter directing the Civil Deputy, and a self-addressed, stamped envelope.
 You may also send your own Return of Service; if not, one of ours will be generated.
-If a notary spot is on an affidavit we will notarize regardless if it's needed or not for a $2 fee.
-Our returns have a notary spot.
+If a notary spot is on an affidavit we will notarize it regardless if it's needed or not for a $2 fee (included in prepayment).
+Our returns have an area for a notary.

 We do not accept faxes or emails for papers to be served.